-Through our strong collaborative networks, law students may request research materials outside the scope of the Law Library’s collections.
+Through our strong shared networks, law students may request research materials outside the scope of the Law Library’s collections.

 You may have books from other UW-Madison campus libraries or from other UW System libraries sent to the Law Library for pick up.
 When looking at a book holding in the UW-Madison library catalog (http://search.library.wisc.edu), use the "Place a Request" link on the right side of the screen.
 UW-Madison books are delivered within 1-3 business days.
 UW-System books are typically delivered in 3 - 5 days.